-Name of the satellite Expiry date of the license for the satellite in orbit providing MSS Start date of operation of the satellite in orbit Expected lifetime of the satellite EAN (INMARSAT- EAN (INMARSAT-S4-R) is in the MIFR with a period of validity of 25 years from 2017 (launch date).
-Once this date is reached it can be extended provided that the satellite is still active. on 28 June 2017.
-After orbit raising and in-orbit testing as well as CGC and MSS integration testing, the the EAN satellite is 2032.
-However, fuel
+Name of the satellite Expiry date of the license for the satellite in orbit providing MSS Start date of operation of the satellite in orbit Expected lifetime of the satellite Hellasat HS3-IS, EAN (INMARSAT-S4-R) is The satellite was launched The design life time of EAN (INMARSAT- in the MIFR with a period of on 28 June 2017.
+After orbit the EAN satellite is S4-R) is positioned validity of 25 years from raising and in-orbit testing 2032.
+However, fuel at 39°E. 2017 (launch date).
+Once this as well as CGC and MSS availability is expected date is reached it can be integration testing, the to enable the satellite to extended provided that the system was ready by operate until 2034. satellite is still active.
+September 2017.
+The commercial entry into service was March 2019 with the first equipped British Airways planes.

-As for the geographical coverage, the INMARSAT has the right to provide services in the MSS 2 GHz band with INMARSAT-S4-R in the EU MSs and

-Serbia, Switzerland, UK
+As for the geographical coverage, the INMARSAT has the right to provide services in the 2 GHz MSS band with INMARSAT-S4-R in the EU MSs [BUSINESS CONFIDENTIAL] Montenegro, [BUSINESS CONFIDENTIAL], Serbia, Switzerland, UK [BUSINESS CONFIDENTIAL].